-Representing a global fast food restaurant corporation in a trade secret misappropriation arbitration against its former CEO.
+Represent a global fast food restaurant corporation in a trade secret misappropriation arbitration against its former CEO.

 Achieved voluntary dismissal of all claims in a putative class action against Nutraceutical Corporation, a leading manufacturer of nutritional supplements and food products.

-Representing Bluegreen Vacations Corporation in a putative class action alleging a violation of California’s Invasion of Privacy Act (CIPA).
+Represent Bluegreen Vacations Corporation in a putative class action alleging a violation of California’s Invasion of Privacy Act (CIPA).